trebaud/trebaud.github.io/content/posts/bug-bounty-management-101.md

 * have a clear and defined process internally to streamline NDAs and payouts
 * use a shared email alias security@mycompany for improved visibility among team members
 * use a set of emails templates for common responses to researchers for duplicates or out of scope reports
+* regularly refer to your scope and rules and engagement when answering bounty hunters in order to justify rejections
+* organize a team rotation within your security champions team so as not to overload members with too much work

 Regarding scope, it can be tempting to keep adding more and more restrictions regarding types of vulnerabilities in order to reduce noise, but it can be counterproductive and discourage researchers from reporting classes of bugs that were not in your initial threat model and that actually might have a higher impact than you thought.